 Type 2 SMA is also known as Dubowitz disease or intermediate SMA.

-If your baby has type 2 SMA, signs and symptoms of the condition will likely appear between the ages of 6 and 18 months.
+If your baby has type 2 SMA, signs and symptoms of the condition will likely appear between the ages of

 Children with this type of SMA typically can’t learn to stand or walk without support.
 They often develop other symptoms or complications as well, such as tremors in their hands, unusual curvature of their spine, and breathing difficulties.